PhonologicalCorpusTools/SLPAA/docs/source/video_example.rst

 |
 |

-This doesn't seem to work:
+I haven't been able to find an explicit video-embedding function yet, so (eg) this doesn't seem to work:

 .. code-block:: rst